milkmansson/toit-ds3231/README.md

 - `is-alarm-triggered`: returns true when the specified alarm has tripped.
 - `clear-alarm`: clears a raised alarm.
 (Will not clear by itself.)

-The `AlarmSpec` object is used to describe an alarm time, and store it in a format that the DS3231 understands.
-It has helpers to set common configurations.
-See the [examples](./examples/).
-Printing it will show the outcome of setting and enabling the alarm.
 If a `AlarmSpec` is configured to the second, but stored in slot 2, the seconds allocation is dropped but other data still written.

 > [!WARNING]
 > Out of the box, corrupt/nonsensical data can be in these registers.
 This is